Active Mode Locking

 Synchronization; Regenerative Feedback Method

-Synchronization between the modulator driver and the laser can be achieved either by careful adjustment of a stable laser setup, or by means of a feedback circuit which automatically adjusts either the modulation frequency or the length of the laser resonator (and thus its round-trip time).
+For long-term stable operation, a careful adjustment of a stable laser setup is not sufficient for synchronization between the modulator driver and the laser, since there are e.g. thermally induced drifts of round-trip time and oscillator frequency.
+Usually, one requires a feedback circuit which automatically adjusts either the modulation frequency or the length of the laser resonator (and thus its round-trip time).
 A frequently used technique is regenerative mode locking (also called mode locking with regenerative feedback) .
 Here, the modulator signal is not generated by a free-running or slightly corrected electronic oscillator, but rather is derived from the detected intensity modulation of the pulse train itself.
 Such schemes are particularly important for achieving tunable pulse repetition rates, and are often applied to mode-locked fiber lasers and laser diodes.

 Active Mode Locking with Higher Pulse Repetition Frequencies